openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier articulates requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
 Wallet implementations MUST process Presentation Definition JSON object and select candidate Verifiable Credential(s) using the evaluation process described in Section 8 of [@!DIF.PresentationExchange] unless implementing only a credential profile that provides rules on how to evaluate and process [@!DIF.PresentationExchange].

-The Verifier communicates a Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization using `client_id_scheme` parameter.
-This parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
+The Verifier communicates a Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization using a prefix within the `client_id` parameter.
+This prefix enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
 A certain Client Identifier Scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.

 Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using the `client_metadata` parameter which contains name/value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

+The value of the `client_id` Authorization Request parameter, as defined in [@!RFC6749], therefore MUST be structured as follows: `<client_id_scheme>:<orig_client_id>`, where `<client_id_scheme>` is the Client Identifier Scheme and `<orig_client_id>` is the original Client Identifier within the namespace of that scheme.
+Without the prefix, the `orig_client_id` is not sufficient to identify the Verifier, as different Verifiers (under control by different entities and using different cryptographic material) might have the same `orig_client_id` within different `client_id_scheme` namespaces.
+The `orig_client_id` therefore MUST NOT be used independently within the context of the Wallet or its responses to identify the client, i.e., only the full string `<client_id_scheme>:<orig_client_id>` is the Client Identifier of the Verifier.

+See (#client_metadata_management) for `client_id_scheme` values defined by this specification.
+Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

 This specification enables the Verifier to send both Presentation Definition JSON object and Client Metadata JSON object by value or by reference.